jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 **Application for discharge from bankruptcy**

 ### 294 Bankrupt may apply for discharge
-(1) The bankrupt may at any time apply to the Court for an order of discharge from bankruptcy.
+(1) The bankrupt may at any time apply to the court for an order of discharge from bankruptcy.
-(2) However, if the Court has previously refused an application by the bankrupt for a discharge, and has specified the earliest date when the bankrupt may again apply, the bankrupt must not apply before that date.
+(2) However, if the court has previously refused an application by the bankrupt for a discharge, and has specified the earliest date when the bankrupt may again apply, the bankrupt must not apply before that date.
 (3) The hearing of the application must be in accordance with section 177.

 **Examination concerning discharge from bankruptcy**

 ### 295 When bankrupt must be examined concerning discharge
-(1) The Assignee must summon the bankrupt to be publicly examined by the Court concerning his or her discharge, and the Court must conduct the examination, if—
+(1) The Assignee must summon the bankrupt to be publicly examined by the court concerning his or her discharge, and the court must conduct the examination, if—
   (a) the Assignee or a creditor has objected to the bankrupt's automatic discharge and the objection has not been withdrawn; or
   (b) the bankrupt is due for automatic discharge but is still undischarged from an earlier bankruptcy; or (c) the bankrupt has been required to be publicly examined under section 173 and has not completed that examination.